This article describes updates being made to the ISO 14971 Standard in the new draft version released for comment in July 2018.

 The new draft does, however, include changes that address some of the deviations in EN ISO 14971:2012.
-Below, each of the 7 deviations are listed and hyperlinks are provided to other articles on each individual deviation.
+Below, each of the seven variations is listed, and hyperlinks are provided to other articles on each deviation.

 - Negligible Risks – The word “negligible” was only in one location in the body of the standard as a note referring to Annex D.8.
 In the draft, Annex D was removed and relocated to ISO/TR 24971, and the note was eliminated from Clause 3.4—now Clause 4.4 in the draft.
-This deviation should be fully resolved by the draft.
+The draft should fully resolve this deviation.

-- Risk Acceptability – Clause 7 was renumbered to Clause 8 in the draft, but the title of this clause was also changed from “Evaluation of overall residual risk acceptability” to “Evaluation of overall residual risk.”
-However, if you read the Clause it still refers to determining acceptability of risks.
-In note 2 of Annex ZA of the draft, it states that determining acceptable risk must be in compliance with Essential Requirements 1, 2, 5, 6, 7, 8, 9, 11 and 12 of the Directive.
-This deviation should be fully resolved by the draft.
+- Risk Acceptability – Clause 7 was renumbered to Clause 8 in the draft.
+Still, the title of this Clause was also changed from “Evaluation of overall residual risk acceptability” to “Evaluation of overall residual risk.”
+However, if you read the Clause it still refers to determining the acceptability of risks.
+In note 2 of Annex ZA of the draft, it states that determining acceptable risk must comply with Essential Requirements 1, 2, 5, 6, 7, 8, 9, 11, and 12 of the Directive.
+The draft should fully resolve this deviation.

 - ALARP vs. “As far as possible” – The European Commission believes that the concept of “ALARP” implies economic considerations, and some companies have used economics as a reason for not implementing certain risk controls.
 ALARP was eliminated from the notes in the risk management plan clause and by moving Annex D.8 to ISO/TR 24971 and adding note 1 in Annex ZA.
-This deviation should be fully resolved by the draft.
+The draft should fully resolve this deviation.

-- Benefit/Risk Analysis – The contradiction in requirements between the International Standard and the MDD, as it relates to determining when a benefit/risk analysis must be conducted has not been updated.
-This deviation is not resolved by the draft.
+- Benefit/Risk Analysis – The contradiction in requirements between the International Standard and the MDD, as it relates to determining when a benefit/risk analysis must be conducted, has not been updated.
+The draft does not resolve this deviation.
 Companies that CE Mark products will need to perform a benefit/risk analysis for all residual risks and all individual risks—despite the wording of the standard.

 - Risk Control – The contradiction in requirements between the International Standard and the MDD, as it relates to determining when risk controls must be implemented.
-The International Standard gives companies the option to avoid implementation of risk controls if the risk is acceptable, while the MDD requires that risk controls be implemented for all risks unless the risk controls create additional risks that increase risks or the risk controls do not actually reduce risks further.
-This deviation is not resolved by the draft.
+The International Standard gives companies the option to avoid the implementation of risk controls if the risk is acceptable.
+At the same time, the MDD requires that risk controls be implemented for all risks unless the risk controls create additional risks that increase risks, or the risk controls do not reduce risks further.
+The draft does not resolve this deviation.
 Companies that CE Mark products will need to implement risk controls for all individual risks—despite the wording of the standard.

 - Risk Control Options – The intent of Clause 6.2 in ISO 14971:2007 was likely to be the same as the MDD.
 However, the European Commission identified the missing word “construction” as being significant.
 Therefore, to prevent any misunderstandings, the TC210 committee copied the wording of Regulation (EU) 2017/745.
-This deviation should be fully resolved by the draft.
+The draft should fully resolve this deviation.

 - IFU Validation – Again, to prevent any misunderstandings, the TC210 committee copied the wording of Regulation (EU) 2017/745.
-However, the examples of information for safety (i.e., warnings, precautions and contraindications) were not included.
-Hopefully, the final version of 3rd edition will include these examples.
-Clause 8, evaluation of overall residual risk, was also reworded to state, “the manufacturer shall decide which residual risks to disclose and what information is necessary to include in the accompanying documentation in order to disclose those residual risks.”
-This deviation should be fully resolved by the draft.
+However, the examples of information for safety (i.e., warnings, precautions, and contraindications) were not included.
+Hopefully, the final version of the 3rd edition will consist of these examples.
+Clause 8, evaluation of overall residual risk, was also reworded to state, “the manufacturer shall decide which residual risks to disclose and what information is necessary to include in the accompanying documentation to disclose those residual risks.”
+The draft should fully resolve this deviation.

 Recommendations for your Risk Management Process?

 The most important consideration when establishing a risk management process for medical devices is whether you plan to CE Mark products.
 If you intend to CE Mark products, then you should write a procedure that is compliant with the current requirements of the MDD and future requirements of Regulation (EU) 2017/745.
-Therefore, the 7 deviations should be addressed.
-In addition, you need to maintain compliance with the current version of the Standard.
+Therefore, the seven deviations should be addressed.
+Also, you need to maintain compliance with the current version of the standard.

-I recommend creating a process based upon the new updated process diagram in the new draft.
+I recommend creating a process based upon the newly updated process diagram in the latest draft.
 The process should begin with a risk management plan.
-For you plan, you may want to create a template and maintain it as a controlled document.
+For your plan, you may want to create a template and maintain it as a controlled document.
 It could also be part of your design and development plan template, but the plan should include each of the following risk management activities:

 - Hazard identification